albertcanales/learning-notes/books/the-c-programming-language.md

 ## C Preprocessor

-Useful use of conditionals on the preprocessor (including the appropiate header file for the OS based on some value):
+Useful usage of conditionals on the preprocessor (including the appropiate header file for the OS based on some value):

 ```c
 #if SYSTEM == SYSV